kai824/tp/docs/UserGuide.md

 ### Linking an attribute name to a website: `link`

-Associates an attribute name with a website URL.
-This means that you can visit the website by clicking on the attribute in the person's detailed view (which can be shown by clicking on them or by using the [`show`](#showing-a-persons-details-show) command).
+Associates an attribute name with a website URL **for all candidates**.
+This means that you can visit the website by clicking on the attribute in a person's detailed view (which can be shown by clicking on them or by using the [`show`](#showing-a-persons-details-show) command).

 Format (to add a link): `link a/ATTRIBUTE_NAME=SITE_LINK`